ibm-cloud-docs/cloud-databases-gen2/ha-dr.md

 ## Backups
 {: #backups-ha}

-- In addition to the high-availability configuration, for deployments in {{site.data.keyword.cloud}} multi-zone regions, your data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform and stored in [cross-region Cloud Object Storage buckets](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
+- In addition to the high-availability configuration, for deployments in {{site.data.keyword.cloud}} multi-zone regions, your data is snapshotted and backed up daily by the {{site.data.keyword.databases-for}} platform and stored in [the same region as VPC Block Storage Snapshots](/docs/vpc?topic=vpc-snapshots-vpc-create&interface=ui).
-- For most {{site.data.keyword.cloud}} single-campus multizone regions, your data is backed up locally in [Single-campus multizone region Cloud Object Storage buckets](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-zone).
+- For most {{site.data.keyword.cloud}} single-campus multizone regions, your data is backed up locally in single-campus multizone region VPC Block Storage Snapshots.

 If a complete region failure occurs, the database servers in the region might not be accessible, but the backup data remains available.
 You can initiate a restore from these backups into an available region from the service management console.
 For more information, see the [{{site.data.keyword.databases-for}} backups documentation](/docs/cloud-databases?topic=cloud-databases-dashboard-backups).